bseverns/horizon/plugins/README.md

 > retired headers.
 You still get a clean VST3 + standalone build without
 > spelunking old SDK archives.

+### CI guardrails (Mac, Windows, Linux)

+GitHub Actions now runs the same configure + build steps on macOS, Windows, and Linux.
+It’s a portable smoke test: if the bot can spit out a VST3 and a standalone app on all three OSes, you can probably keep riffing without hunting for missing system libs.
+Linux runners install the usual X11/ALSA deps; macOS and Windows lean on their stock toolchains.

 ### Quick note on CMake warnings

 CMake 3.28+ ships policy **CMP0175**, which complains about